This new home-from-home Burnley restaurant with a globally inspired all-day menu is a real gem

-Icaro Lounge: This new home-from-home restaurant with a globally inspired all-day menu is a real gem
+Icaro Lounge review: This new home-from-home restaurant with a globally inspired all-day menu is a real gem

 The opening of Icaro Lounge – the first unit to launch in the new £23m. leisure development Pioneer Place in Curzon Street – signals the start of a fun new chapter in Burnley town centre’s history.